mead-ml/mead-baseline/README.md

 You can also think of the library itself as an abstraction layer at the "solution" or algorithm level with sub-modules built with each framework.
 Adding a new framework is straightforward using the methods shown in the library.

-### Baseline API as scaffolding for an experiment
+### As scaffolding for an experiment

-If you have a problem where the input is the same (e.g, temporal word vectors) as a `baseline` task, you can easily use the API to set up your boilerplate work for you, and focus only on your model.
+If you have a problem where the input is the same as a `baseline` task (e.g. unstrutured prediction over a temporal vector), you can easily use the API to set up your boilerplate work for you, and focus on your model.

 Here is an example training a classifier (an simple LSTM, written in PyTorch), making use of the training, data loader, and reporting routines for a classification problem: